 Q: Will the Hazelwood Exemption cover continuing education classes?

-A: Very seldom.
-Hazelwood does not apply to continuing education courses unless the state of Texas provides formula funding to pay for them, which is not especially common.
+A: Sometimes.
+Hazelwood can only apply to continuing education courses if the state of Texas provides formula funding to pay for the particular course desired.
 Hazelwood-eligible veterans wishing to use the exemption for a continuing education class must inquire at least 4 weeks before the starting date of the course, with the inquiry limited to a particular course, to give the Veterans Services Office time to research whether the exemption may apply.
 There are absolutely no exceptions to this time-limit requirement, and requests submitted less than 4 weeks ahead of time will be denied outright.

 Q: What routine semester expenses at Texarkana College would Hazelwood NOT cover?